bgreenblatt/vim-tips/README.md

     * :set spell will turn it on
     * To move to a misspelled word, use ]s and [s
     * Once the cursor is on the word, use z=, and Vim will suggest a list of alternatives that it thinks may be correct
-    *   " For all markdown files turn on spell check
+    *   For all markdown files turn on spell check in vimrc likw this
         * autocmd FileType Markdown setlocal spell